guettli/git-tips/README.md

 ## Chain of branches: Add base branch to name of second branch

-Sometime you create a chain/train of branches.
+Sometimes you create a chain or train of branches.
 The first branch is still in review, but you start to work on the next items in a second branch.

 This gets confusing if you have several branches in this chain.

-To makes things easier to understand, I sometimes add the branch name into the name of second branch.
+To make things easier to understand, I sometimes add the base branch name to the name of the second branch.

 First branch: `foo`